lenagroeger/news-nadsat/README.md

   - Specifically advertise company benefits that are supportive of diverse workers. flexible work hours, remote working, childcare assistance, family-inclusive company events, accessible facilities and workplace environments, mental health care coverage, vacation time, mentoring and training opportunities, trans-inclusive health care and parental leave

-- Make sure interviewers are well-versed in what is and isn't ok to ask during an interview for legal reasons. (http://www.mtu.edu/equity/pdfs/whatyoucanandcantasklongversion8-12-04.pdf from 2012-3)
+- Make sure interviewers are well-versed in what is and isn't ok to ask during an interview for legal reasons.
+[Here's a good resource](http://www.mtu.edu/equity/pdfs/whatyoucanandcantasklongversion8-12-04.pdf)

 - Actively call out interest in diverse applicants.
 Expressing your company’s explicit interest and commitment to hiring diverse applicants helps communicate that building diverse teams is a priority for your company.

+### Hiring/Interviews Links

 https://modelviewculture.com/pieces/25-tips-for-diverse-hiring
 http://www.wired.com/2015/04/hire-like-google/